Running a vacation rental has been around for years.

 You can also use automation tools to automate the management as far as possible, including guest communication and pricing.
-Read my ultimate guide to Airbnb automation here.
+Read my ultimate guide to short-term rental automation here.

 This is part niche, part offer.
 What makes you stand out from all the other apartments in your niche?

 It takes a bit of deep thought and creativity to figure out your Unique Selling Point (USP).
 Things that aren’t unique selling points:

 Those are generally basic requirements that guests expect from their vacation rentals.
 They don't make you special, they make you standard.